arorasiya008/Maven-Dependency-Crawler/README.md

 ---

-### **Fetching POM files**
-1. Construct the appropriate URL based on the artifact's `groupId`, `artifactId`, and `version`.
-2. Send a request to the Maven Central Repository and return the POM content if found.
-3. Return an error message if not found.

-   ---

 ### **Fetching all dependencies**
 1. Start with an initial index (start=0) and fetches dependencies in batches.
 2. Send a request to the Maven Search API to retrieve dependency metadata.